Instagram vs Facebook Analytics What Agencies Must Know

 Instagram vs Facebook: Metric-by-Metric Comparison

 The table below shows how key metrics differ between the two apps.
-Knowing these gaps is the base of correct cross-platform data and the reports your clients count on.
+Knowing these gaps is the base of correct cross-platform data and the reports your clients count on — and the fundamentals are covered in our full guide to social media analytics.

 | Metric | Key Difference | ||